Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-foek1b3z0kI.md

 ### Transcript

-> i used to watch stuff together, what is the superposition oscillator crystal for description hint at teleportation i don't know
+> I used to watch stuff together, what is the superposition oscillator crystal for description hint at teleportation I don't know